greydevv/pyguardian/DOCUMENTATION.md

 ```python
 @guard(*types, **kwtypes)
 ```
-The constructor only accepts items of type `type`, `NoneType` and `tuple`.
-If a `tuple` is passed, it must also only contain items of type `type`.
-If illegal values are passed to the constructor, a `ValueError` is raised with the message:
+The constructor accepts items of type `type`, `NoneType` and `list`/`tuple` containing elements of type `type`.
+If an invalid argument is passed to the constructor, a `ValueError` is raised with the message:
 ```
 guard constructor not properly called!
 ```
-The method below, `foo`, only takes one parameter `x`.
-By passing `int` into the guard decorator, it will force `x` to be of type `int`.
+The method below takes one parameter, `x`.
+By passing `int` to the guard decorator, `x` now only accepts a value of type `int`.
 ```python
 @guard(int)
 def foo(x):